FryingDutch/DoubleDutch/README.md

 # DoubleDutch: a distributed advisory lock

 **DoubleDutch** is a C++ program that coordinates distributed access to shared resources, such as databases or file systems.
 Clients make requests to DoubleDutch, asking for exclusive usage of a resource (or permission to perform a one-time task).
 Once the client is finished (or timed-out), the lock is released and ready to be acquired by another client.
 This project is inspired by MySQL's `GET_LOCK` [function](https://dev.mysql.com/doc/refman/5.7/en/locking-functions.html#function_get-lock).
-DoubleDutch is a https server, based on [CrowCpp](https://github.com/CrowCpp/crow/tree/master).
+DoubleDutch is a http(s) server, based on [CrowCpp](https://github.com/CrowCpp/crow/tree/master).

 ## Usage